-Focus groups discussants as well as the key informants stated that the price of the fruit products for the last five years have skyrocketed.
-Because of the grave famine and starvation which has occurred in the region.
+Focus groups discussants as well as the key informants stated that the price of the fruit products for the last five years have skyrocketed, because of the grave famine and starvation which has occurred in the region.
 The user respondents asserted in to their words that the price rise for the last year helped them to come over the drought and climate shocks.
-Since the asset or the income generated enabled the households to withstand drought consequences.
+The asset or the income generated enabled the households to withstand drought consequences.
 According the KIs, wild fruits also play a great role on providing products and services.
 Those in the area provide food, fodder and shade for both animals and households.

 Major challenges affecting wild edible fruit species

-culturally poor market access,
+poor market access,

-poor skill and collection of fruit products: - local collectors lack a good skill and knowledge to utilize the resource
+lack of skill in collection of fruit products

-lower price for fruit products: - less quality of the product leads less income
+lower price for fruit products

-inaccessibility of production area: - challenges are faced while collecting the product harshness of the area.
+inaccessibility of production area

 poor knowledge on production process, storage and quality of fruit product

-Limited financial service
+limited financial services

-Absence of support from GOs and NGOs
+absence of support from GOs and NGOs

 CONCLUSION AND RECOMMENDATION

-Wild edible fruit species have an appreciable role in supplementary food provision, income generation and diversification, nutritional security in different parts of Ethiopia.
+Wild edible fruit species have an appreciable role in supplementary food provision, income generation, diversification and nutritional security in different parts of Ethiopia.
 Moreover, the species are multipurpose, thereby important for fodder, fuel-wood, and timber production among others.
 However, the species are underutilized and threatened by growing harvesting pressures in natural ecosystems.
 Many edible fruit-bearing wild species are in the early stage of domestication by farmers with low production.
-Most indigenous fruit species have not been brought up to their full potential in terms of quality, the scale of production, and the market.is indicates a pressing need for domestication and improvement of some wild edible fruits for increased production, diversifying income for small-scale farmers, sustainable utilization, and conservation of the species. number of promising wild edible fruit species for domestication and wider cultivation is considerable in the region.
-A review identified widely utilized and priority wild edible fruit species based on their wider utilization, preference by the farmers/ user community, product marketability, and conservation needs for the species. widely utilized and marketed priority wild edible fruit species for domestication and improvement include Zizphusmauritiana, grawiapenicilata, grewiatenaxand grewiavillosa.
+Most indigenous fruit species have not been brought up to their full potential in terms of quality, the scale of production, and the market indicates a pressing need for domestication and improvement of some wild edible fruits for increased production, diversifying income for small-scale farmers, sustainable utilization, and conservation of the species.
+Number of promising wild edible fruit species for domestication and wider cultivation is considerable in the region.
+A review identified widely utilized and priority wild edible fruit species based on their wider utilization, preference by the farmers/ user community, product marketability, and conservation needs for the species.
+Widely utilized and marketed priority wild edible fruit species for domestication and improvement include Zizphusmauritiana, grawiapenicilata, grewiatenaxand grewiavillosa.

 REFERENCES